-4.1.2.2 Correlation Computations.
-We also compute linear correlations among all pairs of responses generated from our sensitivity analysis.
+4.1.3.2 Correlation Computations.
+We also compute correlations among all pairs of responses generated from our sensitivity analysis.
 We compute the signed values, which separate positive and negative correlations, and the absolute values, which allow us to order correlations by magnitude.
 Fig. 4-3 provides a sample table of correlations, ordered by magnitude, where magnitude $\geq 0.9$ .
 The table consists of four columns: (a) absolute value of the correlation between a pair of responses (Yi and Yj), (b) the signed value of the correlation, (c) the identifier (i) of the first response in the pair and (d) the identifier (j) of the second response in the pair.
-The table also groups correlations by magnitude; here, two groups are shown: (1) correlations $\geq 0.95$ and (2) correlations $\geq 0.9$ and < 0.95.
+Here, two subgroups are shown: (1) correlations $\geq 0.95$ and (2) correlations $\geq 0.9$ and < 0.95.
 In this particular sample, all correlations are positive.